sharetribe/flex-docs/src/docs/howto-users-and-authentication/enable-login-as-user/index.md

 of how the Login as user works to make it easier to understand the changes it requires.
 The authentication flow uses the _authorization code_ grant type defined in the OAuth2.
-Console works as an _authorization server_ that issues an authorization code for FTW.
-FTW then uses this code to obtain an access token from Auth API.
+Console works as an _authorization server_ that issues an authorization code for Sharetribe Web Template.
+The template then uses this code to obtain an access token from Auth API.
 The access token is valid for 30 minutes and it does not come with a refresh token.
 The token can be used as a normal token obtained with a password login excluding updating payment information, sending messages, and initiating or transitioning transactions.
 The image below describes the authentication flow in more detail.

 ![Authentication flow](authentication-flow.png)